Mortgage pre-qualification or pre-approval? Everything you need to know

 Also, keep in mind that these numbers are estimates and not an exact reflection of what you might be approved for.
 Use them as a guide to start shopping for houses before taking a more official next step: pre-approval.

 Use pre-approval to get serious about homebuying

 A pre-approval letter from a lender states the specific mortgage loan amount and terms you qualify for.
-Although pre-approval is a bit more involved than pre-qualification, it generally follows the same process you’ll go through to apply for the mortgage loan itself, so it’ll help you prepare for what’s to come.
+Although a pre-approval is a bit more involved than a mortgage pre-qualification, it generally follows the same process you’ll go through to apply for the mortgage loan itself, so it’ll help you prepare for what’s to come.
 Pre-approval also offers you a more concrete estimate of what you will be approved for because lenders start looking through your information in detail.
 Here’s what you can expect:

 While a pre-approval letter is the best representation of the offer you could receive from a lender, it does not guarantee a loan with those exact terms.
 Pre-approval letters can be revised or canceled for a few reasons, including changes in your own financial situation.